ifmorrison/Google-Study/README.md

  Tasks include:

-- Deploying a Kubernetes Engine cluster.
+Deploying a Kubernetes Engine cluster.

-- Deploying a container application to Kubernetes Engine using pods.
+Deploying a container application to Kubernetes Engine using pods.

-- Configuring Kubernetes Engine application monitoring and logging.
+Configuring Kubernetes Engine application monitoring and logging.

+[Kubernetes Engine Monitoring](https://cloud.google.com/kubernetes-engine/docs/how-to/monitoring)  This page explains how to use Stackdriver Monitoring to monitor your Google Kubernetes Engine clusters.

 **3.3 Deploying and implementing App Engine and Cloud Functions resources**